Stuart Andrew: Parliamentary Under-Secretary of State for Sport, Tourism, Heritage and Civil Society and for Equalities

 On 27 October 2022, Andrew was appointed to a second ministerial position, as Parliamentary Under-Secretary of State for Equalities.

 Opposition

-Andrew was named Shadow Secretary of State for Health and Social Care in the July 2025 shadow cabinet reshuffle.
+Andrew served as the Shadow Secretary of State for Health and Social Care from July 2025 to August 2026, under Kemi Badenoch.
+He returned to the backbenches in August 2026 following the 2026 British shadow cabinet reshuffle.

 Personal life

-Andrew lives in the Daventry constituency.
-He is openly gay and a patron of LGBT+ Conservatives.
+Andrew is openly gay and a patron of LGBT+ Conservatives.
 During the 2022 FIFA World Cup, Andrew expressed his support for the OneLove campaign by publicly wearing an armband at the England vs Wales game.